castelao/seabird/README.rst

 The variables names were based on the `pcmdi standard name table`_

-If PyCNV don't work with your .cnv files, send me a sample (just one .cnv) and I'll fix to run it.
-The SeaBird changed the format several times along the time, so I need to see what do you have, to adjust PyCNV to work with it.
+If PySeabird don't work with your .cnv files, send me a sample (just one .cnv) and I'll fix to run it.
+The SeaBird changed the format several times along the time, so I need to see what do you have, to adjust PySeabird to work with it.

 .. _`seabird.readthedocs.org`: http://seabird.castelao.net
 .. _`Seasoft`: http://www.seabird.com/pdf_documents/manuals/Seasoft_4.249Rev05-02.pdf